Rohitsharma2110/Generating_Express_Server/README.md

 How to run 'server_script.py' file :
   1. open the directory where you have stored 'server_script.py' and 'nodes_info.json' files.
-  2. open command prompt or open this directory in vs code.
+  2. open command prompt or open this directory in vs-code.

           --- Note : python must be installed in this directory. if not then first download and install python from 'https://www.python.org/downloads/'.
 After this setup environmental variables for python.
           --- python version : 3.11 or higher